Research Blog

 Standard Range: 175 - 425 mg/dL (5.14 - 12.50 umol/L)

-Low levels of fibrinogen may be seen in liver dysfunction, malnutrition, advanced cancer, disseminated intravascular coagulation, and prolonged prothrombin time.
-Medications that reduce fibrinogen include anabolic steroids, androgens, phenobarbital, valproic acid, streptokinase, and tissue plasminogen activators.
-A level below 100 mg/dL may compromise hemostasis (Pagana 2021).
+Low levels of fibrinogen may be associated with genetic factors, liver disease, malnutrition, advanced cancer, disseminated intravascular coagulation, blood transfusions, and prolonged prothrombin time.
+Medications that reduce fibrinogen include anabolic steroids, androgens, phenobarbital, valproic acid, streptokinase, asparaginase, and tissue plasminogen activators.
+A level below 100 mg/dL may compromise hemostasis (Pagana 2022).
+Low fibrinogen is also associated with recurrent miscarriage (Mohamed 2021).

 Overview

 Further evaluation of the NHANES Linked Mortality Cohort found that higher fibrinogen was associated with increased mortality.
 Individuals with the lowest baseline fibrinogen of 118-320 mg/dL (3.5-9.4 umol/L) had the lowest cardiovascular and overall mortality compared to those with a fibrinogen greater than 320 mg/dL (9.4 umol/L).
-Mortality risk increased as fibrinogen increased with the highest risk being associated with a fibrinogen of 420-993 mg/dL (12.35-29.19 umol/L).
-Those with higher fibrinogen also tended to have higher CRP, blood pressure, total and LDL cholesterol, and triglycerides; be diabetic or hypertensive; have poorer diet quality; smoke; and either drank heavily or not at all (Liu 2020).
-Fibrinogen quartiles in the study were as follows: lowest, 118 to less than 321 mg/dL; second, 321 to less than 370 mg/dL; third, 370 to less than 420 mg/dL; and highest, 420–993 mg/dL.
-Researchers note that the quality of the diet will modify the associated between CRP and CVD mortality.
+Mortality risk increased as fibrinogen increased, with the highest risk associated with a fibrinogen of 420-993 mg/dL (12.35-29.19 umol/L).
+Those with more elevated fibrinogen also tended to have higher CRP, blood pressure, total and LDL cholesterol, and triglycerides; be diabetic or hypertensive; have poorer diet quality; smoke; and either drank heavily or not at all Fibrinogen quartiles in the study were as follows: lowest, 118 to less than 321 mg/dL; second, 321 to less than 370 mg/dL; third, 370 to less than 420 mg/dL; and highest, 420–993 mg/dL.
+Researchers note that diet quality modifies the association between CRP and CVD mortality (Liu 2020).

-A 2005 meta-analysis of 31 prospective studies confirmed increased cardiovascular risk as fibrinogen levels increased The analysis included 154,211 subjects with a baseline fibrinogen below 562 mg/dL (16.52 umol/L) and no known coronary artery disease or stroke history.
-Results revealed that for every 100 mg/dL (2.94 umol/L) increase in fibrinogen above baseline, risk of coronary heart disease and stroke increased at least 1.8-fold (Danesh 2005).
+A 2005 meta-analysis of 31 prospective studies confirmed increased cardiovascular risk as fibrinogen levels increased.
+The analysis included 154,211 subjects with baseline fibrinogen below 562 mg/dL (16.52 umol/L) and no known coronary artery disease or stroke history.
+Results revealed that for every 100 mg/dL (2.94 umol/L) increase in fibrinogen above baseline, the risk of coronary heart disease and stroke increased at least 1.8-fold (Danesh 2005).

-Fibrinogen and its conversion to fibrin may also trigger inflammation and scarring in the brain, activate microglia and macrophages, and promote cognitive decline, especially in the presence of a compromised blood brain barrier.
+Fibrinogen and its conversion to fibrin may also trigger inflammation and scarring in the brain, activate microglia and macrophages, and promote cognitive decline, especially in a compromised blood-brain barrier.
 Research suggests it may play a role in neurological disorders such as Alzheimer’s, multiple sclerosis, brain trauma, and neurological injury in susceptible individuals (Petersen 2018).

 New call-to-action